 “With most job searches taking place online, the Recite Me toolbar opens the door to diverse talent to grant everyone access to their dream career, increasing the number of candidates applying for roles.

-In the last 12 months over 25 million web pages have been made accessible with the Recite Me toolbar.
+In the last 12 months over 25 million web pages have been made accessible with the Recite Me accessible toolbar.
 If you would like more information on how your organisation can provide inclusive recruitment by using assistive technology, contact our team or book a real-time demonstration of our toolbar, together building a more inclusive digital world for all.
+You can also start your accessibility journey with a free WCAG compliant scan of your websites homepage, to detect and provide solutions to inaccessible website features.